by-student-2017/ElaStic/README.md

 python3 generate_matrix.py
 ```
 Run the script to generate matrices for all supported lattice configurations.
 Each matrix is printed to the console and written to a file named `python3-code.txt` in the format:

-### Disclaimer
-The matrices generated are based on a simplified theoretical model and may differ from those presented in the original ElaStic publication.
-They are intended for educational and conceptual purposes.
-Future researchers are encouraged to refine and validate the model.

 ---